ember-learn/handbook/website_sitemap.md

 # Website - Site Map

 As we move to use a consolidated Ember app for the website, we intend for the URLs to appropriately reflect the data heirarchy.
+The routes in the website should reflect this heirarchy.
+The exceptions are the places where it makes sense to use a subdomain instead of a child route.

 ```
 ├── INDEX (home)